irvs/ros2_tms_for_construction/README.md

 ROS2-TMS is being developed as a part of "**MyIoT Store**" in "**MyIoT Project**" supported by the Cabinet Office (CAO), **Cross-ministerial Strategic Innovation Promotion Program (SIP)**, “An intelligent knowledge processing infrastructure, integrating physical and virtual domains” (funding agency: NEDO).

+ROS2-TMS-FOR-CONSTRUCTION has been being developed with the support of JST Moonshot R&D, Grant Number JPMJPS2032 entitled [https://moonshot-cafe-project.org/en/] “Collaborative AI robots for adaptation of diverse environments and innovation of infrastructure construction” in “Moonshot Goal 3: Realization of Artificial Intelligence (AI) robots that autonomously learn, adapt to their environment, evolve itself in intelligence, and act alongside human beings, by 2050.”

 ## Install

 ### ROS2 Foxy